laskdaf/docs/tx_lifecycle.md

 	}
 }
 ```
 The transaction is committed in the blockchain and its state changes are committed in the application.
+Now, a new block can be proposed with new transactions that further change the state of the application.